 But growth brings challenges:

 Technology should make growth easier.
 But that only happens if it’s designed to scale.
-As Planet DDS points out, “The DSOs that standardize their technology infrastructure now will have a significant competitive advantage.”
+As dental PMS vendor Planet DDS points out, “The DSOs that standardize their technology infrastructure now will have a significant competitive advantage.”

 Some vendors promise an “everything in one box” platform.
 Sounds convenient, right?
 In reality, no single vendor can be the best at practice management, imaging, patient engagement, billing, AI, and analytics all at once.

-Here’s what happens when DSOs buy into all-in-one claims:
+Here’s what happens when healthcare groups buy into all-in-one claims:

-• Practices get locked into rigid systems with limited flexibility
+You get locked into rigid technology with limited flexibility

-• Innovation slows because you’re stuck with what one vendor builds
+Innovation slows because you’re restricted to one vendor’s roadmap

-• Adding new functionality often requires expensive workarounds
+Adding new features often requires costly workarounds or custom development

 That “simpler” approach ends up creating technical debt – and makes it harder to adapt long term.

-Why Do DSOs Need Both Flexibility and Security?
+Why Multi-Loction Healthcare Groups Need Both Flexibility and Security

 Planet DDS frames it this way: